kaspatekajal/SurpriseHousing/README.md

-# Advanced Regression using Ridge and Lasso
+# Surprise Housing
 In this assignment, we are analyzing housing prices in one region to predict the features that drive the house prices for a company called 'Surprise Housing'.
 Company would
-For this assignment, I have followed below steps:
+I have followed below steps to build regression mode.
-Reading and Understanding Data
+- Reading and Understanding Data
-Data Visualisation
+- Data Visualisation
-Data Preparation
+- Data Preparation
-Feature selection using RFE
+- Feature selection using RFE
-Data modeling using Ridge and Lasso
+- Data modeling using Ridge and Lasso
-Features that are important in predicting the SalePrice
+- Features that are important in predicting the SalePrice

 ## Table of Contents